yhao9s9/aggregation-dynamics-investigation/README.md

-## Image-based flow simulation for platelet aggregate
+## Platelet aggregation dynamics investigation

 This repository presents the implementation of image-based flow simulation for *in vitro* platelet aggregates in 3D.
 The implementation of the finite element simulation is based on open source [FreeFEM](https://freefem.org/).